Painful Plough, The

 The Ploughman and the Gardener

-NOTES: OShaughnessy-Yellowbelly2 35 replaces the text for OShaughnessy-Yellowbelly1 17, a text mainly written by O'Shaughnessy.
+NOTES [269 words]: OShaughnessy-YellowbellyBalladsPart2 35 replaces the text for OShaughnessy-YellowbellyBalladsPart1 17, a text mainly written by O'Shaughnessy.

 Greig: "The expression 'painful plough' is very interesting, as illustrating how tradition may retain a word even after its original meaning has become obsolete and liable to be misunderstood.
 'Painful' here means painstaking or laborious." - BS

 This sounds reasonable -- but I wouldn't bet the farm on it.
 Note that one stanza of this song claims that "Adam was a plowman when plowing first begun."
 This is not scriptural; on the face of it, Adam was a hunter/gatherer.
-Cain is correctly identified as a farmer (Genesis 4:2).
+As the song says, the Bible describes Cain as a farmer (Genesis 4:2).
 But Genesis 3:17 declares, "Cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life."
 This is right after God declares that Eve shall suffer misery in childbirth.
 Sounds pretty painful to me (and most modern translations use the word "pain" or "painful" somewhere in Genesis 3:16-17, though the King James Version does not).

 The exploits of Samson are in Judges 13-16.
 Solomon's wisdom is mentioned, e.g., in 1 Kings 3:12 (though in fact 1 Kings devotes more space to his folly than his wisdom).
 David's slaying of "his ten thousands" is mentioned first in 1 Samuel 18:7.

-The exploits of Alexander the Great are not mentioned in the Hebrew Bible, though there are several mentions in the Greek Old Testament; in any case, he was well-known to tradition. - RBW
+The exploits of Alexander the Great are not mentioned in the Hebrew Bible (except implicitly in veiled references in the second half of the Book of Daniel), though there are mentions in the Greek Old Testament (in 1 Maccabees); but the lack of explicit Biblical mention hardly matters, he was well-known to tradition. - RBW

 Go to the Ballad Search form